Andy Edwards (musician): IQ, Frost* and progressive rock

 In 2005 Edwards joined the neo-progressive IQ and toured Europe, US and Canada, and performed on the DVD Stage (2006) and on the album Frequency (2009).
-He then formed the progressive rock supergroup Neo with members of IQ, Pendragon and Pallas and released the CD/DVD Broadcast (2006).
+He then formed the neo-progressive rock supergroup Neo with members of IQ, Pendragon and Pallas and released the CD/DVD Broadcast (2006).

 In 2006 Edwards joined Frost*, a progressive band formed by the keyboardist Jem Godfrey (best known for his pop songwriting and production for Atomic Kitten, Shane Ward and Holly Vallance), along with IQ bassist John Jowitt and guitarist John Mitchell.
 Their debut album Milliontown (2006) was well received among progressive rock fans, with Edwards being voted in the top five progressive rock drummers in the world in the DPRP Poll two years in a row.

 In 2008 Frost released Experiments in Mass Appeal (2008).

 Edwards departed IQ and Frost in 2009 and moved into music education and session work.
 He also contributed to sessions for Clive Nolan and Martin Orford.

 In 2010, he briefly rejoined his ex-bandmates in Frost* to contribute to the track “The Dividing Line”, which was released as a bonus track on the live Philadelphia Experiment album later that year.
 In 2013, he was the guest drummer on The Twenty Seven Club by the progressive rock band Magenta, and this session led to the formation of Kiama, with Magenta keyboardist Rob Reed.

 Away from live performance, in 2010 Edwards became the course leader for music at Kidderminster College and recorded a number of experimental improvisatory albums with bassist Steve Lawson and performed on a number of recordings with the virtuoso guitarist Phi Yaan-Zek.
 Edwards has also been featured and contributed to a number of books about Robert Plant.

 In 2016 Edwards joined forces with former ELO and Move drummer Bev Bevan to form the double drummer rhythm section for the Birmingham folk rock band Quill and performed a number of concerts across the UK, including a show at the Cropredy Festival in 2017.

 In 2024 Edwards played drums at the Winters End Festival for Tim Bowness and a band consisting of John Jowitt, Matt Stevens (of The Fierce and the Dead) and Rob Groucutt.